CHSU Simulation Center

 Standardized Patients may be asked to complete a checklist as a record of the encounter and also give verbal constructive feedback on communication skills.

 SPs will be asked to wear a patient gown for realism.
-Under this gown, the SP should where some sort of sports clothing (shorts, sports bra) as students will place the stethoscope directly on their chest.
+Under this gown, the SP should wear some sort of sports clothing (shorts, sports bra) as students will place the stethoscope directly on their chest.

 Yes.
 Students and SPs should not do anything that might be harmful.
 SPs are just portraying someone who has a medical condition.
 The examinations are very basic and do not cause any harm to the SP.
 If an SP had cause for concern, he/she would be entitled to stop an examination.